 Professional guidelines have identified multiple criteria that define candidacy for AS; a common definition is based on a Gleason score (a measure of tumor aggression) of 6 or less, PSA levels 10 ng/ml or less, and a stage between T1c and T2a (NCCN, 2009).
 Other criteria that may be used include 33% or less positive cores (biopsy samples), or 50% or less single core involvement.
 When a patient opts for active surveillance, he is put on a regular monitoring schedule.
 While there is no universal standard protocol for active surveillance, monitoring schedules often include serial PSA blood tests every 3-6 months, digital rectal exams (DRE) every 3-6 months, and a repeat biopsy at one year followed by subsequent biopsies every 3-5 years thereafter (Klotz, 2008).
-Some providers also use bone or CT scans to monitor for metastases, complete blood counts to monitor for anemia, and examination of other physical symptoms such as fatigue, weight loss, or weakness (Choo, 2002).
+Other monitoring tests that have been employed include bone scans and CT scans of the abdomen and pelvis to monitor for metastases, as well as transrectal ultrasounds in combination with DRE to assess for progression of local disease or urinary symptoms (Choo, 2002).

 Thresholds to trigger definitive treatment in patients on active surveillance are also not universally agreed upon.
 A rapid rate of PSA increase, or the "PSA velocity", is used by some physicians as an indicator of aggressive disease.
 Others consider the doubling of a PSA level within 3-4 years (i.e., "PSA doubling time") to be the most reliable indicator of disease progression.
 Still others contend that results of repeat biopsies provide the best predictor of disease progression.
 Because the natural history of prostate cancer is poorly understood, clinicians must consider all of these potential triggers to judge when to advise patients that definitive treatment should be initiated.

 Contrasts between active surveillance and watchful waiting.